 The proposed legal changes will create a new statutory definition of domestic abuse which includes economic abuse, and establish a domestic abuse commissioner.

 The bill will also reform the system for serving protection orders against domestic abuse perpetrators, and provide a statutory footing for an existing scheme, known as Clare’s Law, that allows people to request information on whether their partner has a history of domestic violence.
-The law is named after Clare Brown, who was murdered by her former partner.
+The law is named after Clare Wood, who was murdered by her former partner.

 Protection orders strengthened